OriGuez/Team-Maker/README.md

 - **Checkboxes**
   - Add checkboxes in column **A** beside each player name to indicate selected players.

-- **Reset List** Button
-  - Create a button labeled "Reset List" using Insert > Drawing.
-  - Assign the `resetCheckboxes` function to this button.

 #### In the Final List Sheet
 - **Print Teams** Button
   - Create a button labeled "Print Teams" using Insert > Drawing.